rachmorse/fmri_preprocessing/README.md

 - This pipeline does not use global signal regression or smoothing.
 - The script supports parallel processing for efficiency.
 - Dependencies include Nipype, SPM, FSL, and Freesurfer.
+- After running this script, to delete intermediate files that are no longer needed, run `erase_intermetiate_files.py`.